cakephp/docs/en/orm/saving-data.rst

 By default the ``append`` saving strategy is used.
 See :ref:`has-many-associations` for details on defining the ``saveStrategy``.

-Whenever you add new records into an existing association you should always mark the association property as 'dirty'.
+Whenever you add new records to an existing association you should always mark the association property as 'dirty'.
 This lets the ORM know that the association property has to be persisted::